 Strengthening the Entire Organization

-We have all heard about the adage, “you are only as strong as your weakest link”.
+We have all heard the adage, “you are only as strong as your weakest link”.
 This is especially critical in business.
 Think about the many examples of systemic failures we have read about or seen on the news: The Veterans Administration fiasco regarding unconscionable wait times for veterans or General Motors’ (GM) struggles with their ignition switch issues which resulted in several fatalities.
 There are of course other examples but suffice it to say that these organizations with large numbers of capable staff and leaders still suffered catastrophic consequences because they ignored their weakest links – they ignored their leaders both up and down the chain of command.

 If the Veterans Administration did not (allegedly) maintain a culture of silence and perhaps some ‘bullying’ perhaps someone in the chain of command could have alerted upper leadership to the systemic issues of delays.
-If the political leadership in the United States for example, was not so insular and the bureaucracy so entrenched, perhaps the unnecessary suffering of men and woman who served their country honorably would have been prevented.
+If the political leadership in the United States, for example, was not so insular and the bureaucracy so entrenched, perhaps the unnecessary suffering of men and woman who served their country honorably would have been prevented.

 By developing strong leaders, an organization can ‘flatten’ its hierarchies to better connect different levels of responsibility.
 By strengthening communication and ensuring openness, lower level staff are also empowered to take leadership action when the need arises – often preventing crises from getting out of control.
 Think about the famous story about Toyota Motor Company’s production line where a single worker can stop the entire operation if they detect a defect or a problem with the production line.
 What a way to infuse leadership into one’s organization!

 Here’s another example, a leader-in-training could be provided an opportunity to evaluate, purchase and deploy a particular system (i.e. Learning Management System) for use within the organization.
 He or she could follow some guidelines to solicit input from other team members in terms of needs and features.
 They can then review various vendors in the Learning Management System space and perhaps conduct a few demos and even establish a free trial or two.
-The leader in this example can then assemble a small team (leading to further delegation of duties for example) to test the free trial and report back to the whole team.
+The leader in this example can then assemble a small team (leading to a further delegation of duties for example) to test the free trial and report back to the whole team.
 Once approval is given, the pilot team could then be tasked with writing documentation to implement the new system.
-Such is the power of using real world examples in your leadership development activities.
+Such is the power of using real-world examples in your leadership development activities.

 By taking on this particularly high visibility role in the previously mentioned leadership development activity (learning management system selection), team members could gain invaluable experience communicating with upper management as well as their own peers and in so doing discover some best practices that can be shared with others in the organization.
 Never understate the significance of leadership activities and games – sure they might feel ‘cheesy’ and ‘corny’ at times, but they work!